 3 cloves of garlic

 ½ cup (125 ml) good quality extra virgin olive oil

 ½ cup (45 grams) grated Pecorino Sardo or Pecorino Romano

 - Put the blades of the food processor in the freezer for an hour

 - Wash the basil and dry well.
 Water on the leaves will turn them brown and the Pesto will go bad.
 Yuck!

-- I like to toast the pine nuts, but this is optional
+- I like to toast the pine nuts as it brings out the flavour, but this is optional

 - Blend garlic and pine nuts in a food processor until fine

-- Add basil, a handful at a time until blended
+- Add basil, pulsing a handful at a time until blended

 - Add salt and pepper.
 Not too much salt, as the cheese is salty too

 - Pour in olive oil slowly while food processor is running

 - Pour it all into a bowl and add the Pecorino and Parmigiano

 - Spoon the Pesto into small jars with tight fitting lids